Hittin: Ottoman period

 In 1596, Hittin was a part of the Ottoman Nāḥiyah (نَـاحِـيَـة, "Subdistrict") of Tiberias under the Liwā’ (لِـوَاء, "District") of Safed.
 The villagers paid taxes on wheat, barley, olives, goats and beehives.
 In 1646, the bulaydah (بُـلَـيْـدَة, "small village") was visited by Evliya Çelebi, who described it as follows: "It is a village in the territory of Safad, consisting of 200 Muslim houses.
 No Druzes live here.
 It is like a flourishing little town (bulayda) abounding with vineyards, orchards and gardens.
 Water and air are refreshing.
 A large fair is held there once a week, when ten thousand men would gather from the neighbourhood to sell and buy.
 It is situated in a spacious valley, bordered on both sides by low rocks.
 There is a mosque, a public bath and a caravanserei in it." Çelebi also reported that there was a shrine called the Teyké Mughraby, inhabited by over one hundred dervishes, which held the grave of Sheikh 'Imād ed-dīn, of the family of the prophet Shu'eib, who was reputed to have lived for two hundred years.

 Richard Pococke, who visited in 1727, writes that it is "famous for some pleasant gardens of lemon and orange trees; and here the Turks have a mosque, to which they pay great veneration, having, as they say, a great sheik buried there, whom they call Sede Ishab, who, according to tradition (as a very learned Jew assured me) is Jethro, the father-in-law of Moses."
-Around this time and until the late 18th century, Hittin was a small village in the autonomous sheikhdom of Zahir al-Umar.
-In 1766, Zahir's son Sa'id sought to control Hittin and nearby Tur'an, but was defeated by his father.
-Nonetheless, Zahir granted Sa'id both villages when he pardoned him.
+Around this time and until the late 18th century, Hittin was a small village in the autonomous sheikhdom of Daher al-Umar.
+In 1766, Daher's son Sa'id sought to control Hittin and nearby Tur'an, but was defeated by his father.
+Nonetheless, Daher granted Sa'id both villages when he pardoned him.
 A map from Napoleon's invasion of 1800 by Pierre Jacotin showed the place, named as Hattin.